qnesne228/qnesne228/README.md

 # 💫 About Me:
-hi!
-I'm gay an pidor you got fuck me a beginner programmer, and I love this profession
+Hi, I'm a beginner programmer and I want to learn how to make websites.

 # 💻 Tech Stack: